GitHubHvk/linux-tutorial/Nginx.md

 is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.

+It can successfully handle high loads with many concurrent client connections, and can function as a web server, a mail server, or a reverse proxy server.

 In addition to its HTTP server capabilities, NGINX can also function as a proxy server for email (IMAP, POP3, and SMTP) and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.

 Because it can handle a high volume of connections, NGINX is commonly used as a reverse proxy and [load balancer](https://www.nginx.com/blog/five-reasons-use-software-load-balancer/) to manage incoming traffic and distribute it to slower upstream servers – anything from legacy database servers to microservices.